Gender Identity Policy

 Access to Physical Education & Sports

-All students at the School are entitled to participate in physical education classes and team sports in a safe, inclusive, affirming and respectful environment.
-Participation in competitive athletic activities will be resolved on a case-by-case basis, in line with league policies, in a manner that involves the student and the student’s family, if applicable.
+All students at the School are entitled to participate in Physical and Health Education classes and Athletics in a safe, inclusive, affirming and respectful environment.
+Participation in competitive athletic activities will be resolved on a case-by-case basis, in line with British Columbia School Sports policies, in a manner that involves the student and the student’s family, if applicable.

 Anti-Harassment & Anti-Bullying

 All students of the School are entitled to a School environment free from bullying and harassment.
-In accordance with the School’s Bullying Policy, the School will strive to prevent and to provide effective procedures to respond to any language or behaviour that degrades, denigrates, labels, or stereotypes students on the basis of their real or perceived gender identities, or that incites hatred, prejudice, discrimination, bullying or harassment on such basis.
+In accordance with the School’s Code of Conduct and Prevention of Harassment & Bullying Policy, the School will strive to prevent and provide effective procedures to respond to any language or behaviour that degrades, denigrates, labels, or stereotypes students on the basis of their real or perceived gender identities, or that incites hatred, prejudice, discrimination, bullying, harassment or violent behaviour on such basis.